senator-sanchez/kaado-flashcard-app/PROJECT_SUMMARY_UNIFIED.md

 ---

-**Last Updated**: End of v12.0 development session **Status**: Production ready with comprehensive features and optimizations **Version**: v12.0
+**Last Updated**: End of v12.4 development session **Status**: Production ready with Riverpod state management and comprehensive features **Version**: v12.4
-**Key Achievement**: Complete database migration, SRS system, and performance optimizations
+**Key Achievement**: Complete Riverpod migration, database optimization, SRS system, and performance enhancements

-This unified summary provides a complete overview of the Kaado app for asking ChatGPT questions about Flutter development, Material Design 3, database management, theme systems, or any other technical aspects of the project.
+This unified summary provides a complete overview of the Kaado app for asking ChatGPT questions about Flutter development, Material Design 3, Riverpod state management, database management, theme systems, or any other technical aspects of the project.